 Buying a home with someone is different from renting with them.
 It’s always better to agree on what would happen to the house should things not plan out as expected.
 If you want some help from a Specialist Mortgage Advisor in Harrogate, feel free to contact us anytime!

-When you reach that certain age and your parents are homeowners, then the chances are that they are encouraging you to Move Home.
+When you reach that certain age and your parents are homeowners, then the chances are that they are encouraging you to look at Moving Home in Harrogate.
 Before you rush into anything, you should investigate the differences between buying and renting.
 However, today history suggests more people rent now.